 The Alabama Court of Civil Appeals has held that state agencies must allow inspection of nonidentifying hiring and training records.
 Graham v.
 Ala.
 State Employees Ass’n, 991 So.
 2d 710 (Ala.
 Civ.
 App.
 2007) (requiring the Alabama State Personnel Department to produce records related to the hiring and training of administrative law judges).

-Considerable attention has been paid in recent years to municipal awards of disability benefits to public employees, an area where the individual interest in medical privacy butts up against the public interest in knowing about the expenditure of public funds.
+Settlement agreements cannot be wholly withheld under the privacy exemption, as the public’s interest in monitoring government operations and knowing how taxpayer funds are being spent generally outweighs the privacy interest of a government employee or entity.
+Guide to Mass.
+Pub.
+Rec.
+Law at 19 (Sec’y of State, rev. Jan.
+2017) https://www.sec.state.ma.us/pre/prepdf/guide.pdf.
+Portions of the agreement may be withheld under other PRL exemptions.
+Id.
+Considerable attention has been paid to municipal awards of disability benefits to public employees, an area where the individual interest in medical privacy intersects with the public interest in knowing about the expenditure of public funds.
 On the one hand, the accessibility of pension and disability records will depend on whether they contain medical information that, directly or indirectly, relates to an identifiable individual.
 When reviewing this issue, courts have been vigilant in protecting medical privacy.
 See, e.g., Globe Newspaper Co. v.
-Boston Retirement Bd., 388 Mass.
+Boston Ret.
+Bd., 388 Mass.
 427, 438, 446 N.E.2d 1051 (1983); see also Logan v.
-Commissioner of Dep’t of Industrial Accidents, 68 Mass.
+Comm’r of Dep’t of Indus.
+Accidents, 68 Mass.
 App.
 Ct.
 533, 535-36, 863 N.E.2d 559, 562 (Mass.
 App.
 Ct.
 2007).
 Even redacted medical records (shorn of names and other data) will be withheld where there is a “grave risk” that individuals familiar with the patient (such as co-workers) could identify the patient and his medical condition.
 Id. (“indirect identification”); see alsoGlobe Newspaper Co., 388 Mass. at 438; Wakefield Teachers Assn. v.
-School Comm. of Wakefield, 431 Mass.
+Sch.
+Comm. of Wakefield, 431 Mass.
 792, 795, 731 N.E.2d 63 (2000).
 Nevertheless, the result has been different where the requester seeks only the names of doctors who certified disability applications.
 Patriot Ledger v.
 Masterson, 09-400, 2009 WL 928796 (Mass.
 Super.
 Apr.
 2, 2009).
 A carefully tailored records request that does not identify individual claimants may prove successful, particularly because, as one judge ruled, “there is a strong public interest in prompt disclosure of this information. ...
 Much of the process by which disability pensions are awarded is shrouded in secrecy.
 The awards themselves, however, involve taxpayer money and impact the budgets of our cities and towns, which are already struggling to fund important public services in these difficult economic times.
 Although no individual should have the intimate details of his or her medical history open for public inspection, the public must be also be satisfied that the applicants for disability are not abusing the benefits extended to them and that the powers conferred on retirement boards to grant or deny such applications are being exercised wisely.
 If some light can be shed on the process by which those decisions are reached in a way which does not impinge on individual privacy, then that will promote public confidence – or lead to reform if problems are revealed.
 Patriot Ledger v.
 Masterson, 09-400, 2009 WL 928796 (Mass.
 Super.
 Apr.
 2, 2009) (Sanders, J.).